thsaudtnx/COMP2042_CW_hcyms3/README.md

 ### 6. Unexpected Problems
 Communicate any unexpected challenges or issues you encountered during the assignment.
 Describe how you addressed or attempted to resolve them.
 > - Changing Application UI : The UI of the game did not reflect the change correctly.
-This mostly occurred when promoting to the next level, ball hitting the block and so on.
+This mostly occurred when promoting to the next level, ball hitting the block and changing the stages in the short time.
 I thought the usage of the code "platform.runLater()" can handle this problem.
 I found out that implementing UI operations, such as creating or modifying UI elements, should be performed on the JavaFX Application Thread.
 Tasks that take a significant amount of time should not be executed on the JavaFX Application Thread to prevent UI freezing.